- Open Access

 All three clinical centres obtained the approval of the relevant ethics committees for performing the trials.
 An informed consent was obtained from each participating subject, who was measured and assessed twice a week for the first two months period and once a week during four consecutive months.
 No adverse events occurred during the trials.

-Comparison among Fugl-Meyer (Hand section), Motor Assessment Scale ("Hand movements" and "Advanced Hand Activities"), Stroke Impact Scale (Hand function) scores and mean value of force resultant vector from three hand sensors (Thumb, Index, Middle Finger), "Drinking" task, attempt #4, in ten post-stroke patients.
+Table 4 shows the comparison among the scores of Fugl-Meyer (Hand section), Motor Assessment Scale ("Hand movements" and "Advanced Hand Activities" sections), Stroke Impact Scale (Hand function) scores and the mean value of force resultant vector in three hand sensors (Thumb, Index, Middle Finger), "Drinking" task, attempt #4, from 10 post-stroke patients.

 As the scores of the different scales changes, the values of the recorded mean force resultant vector change.
 This is mainly remarkable in the Fugl-Meyer scores.